Treat yourself to this Superfood Salad with Citrus Dressing tonight … it’s packed with healthy ingredients and tons of flavor!

 There are a few ingredients that make this dressing so tasty.
 First, it uses fresh orange and lemon juice, plus zest.
 Make sure to zest the citrus before juicing it.
 A microplane is my go-to tool for zesting fruit.
 Tip: hold the microplane upside down over the orange/lemon while zesting, and it will “catch” the zest.

 The salad dressing also has fresh ginger, which provides a bright pop of flavor (use the microplane to grate that, too).
-Toasted sesame oil adds a nice nutty note, and soy sauce (I like Kikkoman) seasons the dressing and contributes a deep flavor.
+Toasted sesame oil adds a nice nutty note, and soy sauce (I prefer Kikkoman) seasons the dressing and contributes a deep flavor.
 Finally, a touch of maple syrup adds the perfect amount of sweetness.

 Not only is this dressing tasty, but it’s also super easy to make!
 Simply whisk together all the ingredients in a small bowl.
 Taste the dressing, then season to taste with salt (or additional soy sauce) and pepper, if desired.